Skip to content

 Supply Chain: Always #1 priority

-Timeline Honesty: Challengers = 3-5 years
+Timeline Honesty: Mass = 3-5 years

 Framework Integration: SF² guides other frameworks' implementation

-Full Documentation: https://sf2framework.com Structured Data: framework.json Repository: https://gitlab.com/juliedavila/software-factory-security-framework
+Full Documentation: https://sf2framework.com Structured Data: framework.json Repository: https://github.com/juliedavila/software-factory-security-framework